 So what does that tell us about the importance of being continuously active?
 It’s pretty important.

 “Previous research indicates that getting more physical activity can reduce a person’s fatigability.
-Our study is the first to link more severe physical fatigability to an earlier death,” lead author Nancy W. Glynn, PhD,.
+Our study is the first to link more severe physical fatigability to an earlier death,” lead author Nancy W. Glynn, PhD, said in a separate statement.
 The best way to keep physically active, she suggested, is to set manageable goals and a routine.

 A nice walk around the neighborhood during golden hour or a little bit of yoga before breakfast could be a great way to keep the body moving, because you know what they say: Use it or lose it.